 Grief is a highly individualized experience.
-No two families share the exact same journey even with the same terminal prenatal diagnosis.
+No two families share the exact same journey even with the same prenatal diagnosis of a life-limiting condition.

 Grief is going to look different for you as the parents of the baby or babies than it will for the grandparents, siblings, extended family members, and close friends.
 Grief is so individualized that even you and your significant other will walk through your grief differently from one another.
 These differences in how individuals grieve can be confusing and a source of conflict in relationships.

-Finding out that your baby has a terminal prenatal diagnosis is a life-altering trauma.
+Finding out that your baby has a prenatal diagnosis of a life-limiting condition is a life-altering trauma.
 There is no going back to the life you were dreaming and planning for.
-You aren’t the same, and it can be difficult to look in the mirror and not recognize yourself anymore.
+You are not the same, and it can be difficult to look in the mirror and not recognize yourself anymore.
 Aspects of your personality will disappear while others will come to the forefront.
 Your focus will shift to next steps, processing a tremendous amount of information, and wrestling with questions that may not actually have satisfying answers.
-This experience changes a person so it makes sense that it changes relationships.
+This experience changes a person, so it makes sense that it changes relationships.